ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

   $ apic loopback
   ```

  Next you will be asked to supply the name of the directory where the application will be created.
-Enter **demo**
+Enter **Customer**

   ```
-  What's the name of your application? demo
+  What's the name of your application?
+Quote
   ```

 1. LoopBack will default the project directory name to the name of the application.